Building Our Ark

 We learned from experience that the placement of our TVs makes or breaks their effectiveness.
 Trying to watch over your head or behind the head of the person across the table from you is nuts.
 Our main TV is right on our dinette table and moves easily, with all wires in a single sleeve, up to the foot of the bed when that is desirable.
 Our second TV is smaller and fits where we can both see in a high cabinet in the work room or even moves outdoors easily for special occasions.
 In each case, TV placement adjusts to what we are doing, not the other way around.

-Computing, Staying Connected, Entertainment, and Junk Mail3) RED BOX DVDs: These movie vending machines are everywhere, easy to find on the Internet and inexpensive as long as you return your rentals promptly!
+3) RED BOX DVD’s: These movie vending machines are everywhere, easy to find on the Internet and inexpensive as long as you return your rentals promptly!

 For many years, we have felt that planning your life around TV is too great a cost - that TV SCHEDULING MUST NOT INTERFERE WITH OUR LIFE.
 So, we have used VCR’s and later TiVo almost since they were invented.